Poloniex Review - Is it a Safe Exchange in 2019?

 Poloniex is an okay exchange.
 It doesn’t feel exceptional in any particular way, but the team has been working hard to scrub off the negative perceptions over the last year.

-Shrimpy is a free trading bot and portfolio management application.
+Shrimpy is a trading bot and portfolio management application.
 Linking your Poloniex account to Shrimpy unlocks convenient trading features which can help you automate your crypto strategy.
 Try it out today!